mkrishna793/-OjasX/README.md

 - 🔬 **Researchers** can run experiments on whatever hardware their lab has
 - 🌐 **Governments** can build sovereign AI infrastructure without vendor lock-in
 - 🤖 **Edge devices** with ARM/Qualcomm chips can run local AI

+  ### 🌱 For the Earth ###

+AI has an energy crisis no one talks about.
+A single NVIDIA A100 GPU consumes **400 watts** — training one large model can emit as much CO₂ as **five cars in their entire lifetime**.

+But here's what they don't tell you: most of that energy is wasted on hardware that was designed to render video game pixels, not multiply matrices.
+Meanwhile, chips built for efficiency already exist:

+- **ARM Mali GPUs** consume **2-5 watts** — running in billions of phones worldwide
+- **Intel Iris Xe** uses **15-25 watts** — already in your laptop
+- **Qualcomm Adreno** draws **3-8 watts** — powers every Android flagship

+These chips aren't as fast as a $40,000 NVIDIA H100.
+But they don't need to be.
+Not every AI task requires a nuclear reactor.
+A student training a model, a doctor running diagnostics, a farmer using crop analysis — they need **good enough** AI that runs on hardware that **doesn't burn the planet**.

+OjasX makes this possible.
+By unlocking AI on energy-efficient silicon, we're not just breaking a monopoly — **we're reducing the carbon cost of intelligence itself**.

+> *"The greenest GPU is the one already in your pocket."*

 ### The Roadmap